6 Strategies For Handling Festive Family Friction

 Unsolicited opinions (expressed with brutal family honesty) can push you to lash out.
 Press your mental pause button and switch on your protective shield.

-In the ‘Handbook for the Urban Warrior’, The Barefoot Doctor offers a technique of visualising an invisible shield that protects you from negativity, insults and general bad vibes.
+Visualise an invisible shield which you can activate that protects you from negativity, insults and general bad vibes.

 While you can’t control anyone else’s behaviour you can control your reaction to it.
 Rise above it, let it go and refuse to let it affect you.